-Check the current status of Library services and get information about Winter Quarter services.
-Learn more
+Check the current status of Library services, and get information about Summer and Autumn quarter services.
+Learn more.

 "A Case for Reparations at the University of Chicago": Sources